 There is an expression in counselling, “Trauma Seeps”.
 It means that unprocessed mental trauma can create vulnerability that may be later triggered during stressful times and reappear -- perhaps as anxiety, depression, difficulties in relationships, or overly strong emotional reactions that create problems.
-People are sometimes confused as to why they become anxious or depressed in circumstances in which other people appear to cope easily – often there is an underlying trauma componen
+People are sometimes confused as to why they become anxious or depressed in circumstances in which other people appear to cope easily – often there is an underlying trauma component.

 You may have lost a loved one.
 Perhaps you've ended a relationship, job or way of life.

 Life comes with twists and turns that can make the bottom drop out of our worlds.
-The death of a loved one is a devastating loss.
-So can be the loss of a pregnancy, a relationship, a job, one’s health, a friendship, a way of life, or a dream.
+The death of a loved one can be a devastating loss.
+So can the loss of a pregnancy, a relationship, a job, one’s health, a friendship, a way of life, or a dream.
 Grief takes many forms and each of us deals with it differently.
 There are no rules for grieving, and it can be a roller coaster ride.